omarsagoo/herpeton/README.md

 # herpeton
+The Greek word herpeton (ἑρπετόν) means “creeping thing” or “reptile.”

+It comes from the Greek verb herpein (ἕρπειν), which means “to creep” or “to crawl.”
+The term reflects how these animals, such as snakes, lizards, and other reptiles, move close to the ground.

+The modern word herpetology literally means “the study of creeping animals.”

 ## Automated Reptile Species Classification Using the BioTrove Dataset

 ### AAI-521: Applied Computer Vision for AI
 This project is a part of the AAI-521 course in the Applied Artificial Intelligence Program at the University of San Diego (USD).